CoreLedger-TEOS/API/README.md

 # CoreLedger TEOS API

-This repository contains the API documentation for CoreLedger TEOS.
+This repository contains postman examples for CoreLedger TEOS API.
 This guide explains how to import the collection to Postman from Github and how to get an API-Key from CoreLedger support to use with the API.
 Additionally, we will go over the prerequisites for running requests.

 ## Importing the Collection to Postman